Pentax Astrotracer Post-processing Technique

 Step 2: Copy and paste your star trail image over the still star image, and adjust the opacity to 50.
 Zoom in to 100% so you can see the fuzzy horizon underneath and push Layer 1 up so that the straight horizon covers the fuzziness of the background horizon.
 Return the opacity to 100% on Layer 1 at this point.

-Step 3: Use the lasso (magnetic seems to work well) to outline the bottom part of the photo ie everything under the nice straight horizon line; then click on the “Select and Mask” button up the top.
+Step 3: Use the lasso (magnetic seems to work well) or Quick Selection Tool to outline the bottom part of the photo ie everything under the nice straight horizon line; then click on the “Select and Mask” button up the top.

 Step 4: Fiddle with the radius and contrast to your liking.
 Radius of 100 and contrast of 50 seems to work well.
 Hit OK.